-Our Global Sky Partners run programs using LCO for long-term studies of asteroids, teacher training, student apprenticeships, inspirational space outreach events, in-depth investigations for journal publication, training for the next generation of scientists in the developing world, and the search for gravitational waves.
+Our Global Sky Partners run programs using LCO for long-term studies of asteroids, teacher training, student apprenticeships, inspirational space outreach events, in-depth investigations for journal publication, training for the next generation of scientists in the developing world, and citizen science.

 In the inaugural year of 2018, there were 16 Global Sky Partners selected from many applications.
 The first year was a great success and over 15 peer-reviewed papers have been published by the Partners.
-During 2018, the Partners shared LCO data and resources with 12,000 people directly.
-Because of their use of LCO, middle- and high-school students from our Partners have presented their research at international conferences to professional astronomers, won state-level science fairs, and attracted college scholarships.
+During 2019, the Partners shared LCO data and resources with 11,000 people directly and a further 13,000 in-directly.
+Because of their use of LCO, middle- and high-school students from our Partners have won state-level science fairs, attracted college scholarships, presented their research at international conferences to professional astronomers, and published peer-reviewed scientific papers.

-In 2019, there are 12 returning and 9 new Partners for a total of 21 projects using 1,300 hours of telescope time.
-The program is truly global and now includes groups based in East Asia, Europe, North America, Africa, Australia and the Middle East.
+In 2019, there were 12 returning and 9 new Partners for a total of 21 projects using 1,300 hours of telescope time.
+The program is truly global and now includes groups based in 24 countries across Asia, Europe, North America, Latin America and the Caribbean, Africa, Australia and the Middle East.